creative-tutorials/creativetutorialsapp/README.md

 - Code Style - The code is not clean and readable.

 - Code Completeness - The code is not complete.

+- Design Errors/Missing Features - If there's a design error or missing feature, you can report it on the [GitHub issues](https://github.com/creative-tutorials/creativetutorialsapp/issues) page.
+The team will try to fix it.

 # How to contribute